bparanj/coding-skill/_posts/2020-01-23-problem-solving-techniques-for-coding-interview.md

 ### Data Structures

-Is there a data structure that directly maps to the given problem?
+- Is there a data structure that directly maps to the given problem?

+- Does a certain data structure such as linked list, array, stack, queue, tree, balanced tree, network map naturally to the problem?

+- Does a certain data structure have behaviors similar to the ones that you need to solve the problem?

 ### Iterative Refinement